-Medical abortion is a procedure that uses medication to end a pregnancy.
-A medical abortion is started either in a medical office or at home with follow-up visits to your doctor.
-It doesn't require surgery or anesthesia.
-It's safer and most effective during the first trimester of pregnancy.
+Medical abortion is a procedure that uses medicine to end a pregnancy.
+A medical abortion doesn't require surgery or anesthesia.
+It can be started in a medical office or at home with follow-up visits to your health care provider.
+It's safest and most effective during the first trimester of pregnancy.

 Having a medical abortion is a major decision with emotional and psychological consequences.
 If you're considering this procedure, make sure you understand what it entails, side effects, possible risks, complications and alternatives.

 The reasons for having a medical abortion are highly personal.
 You can choose medical abortion to complete an early miscarriage or end an unintended pregnancy.
 You can also choose to have a medical abortion if you have a medical condition that makes continuing a pregnancy life-threatening.

 Potential risks of medical abortion include:

 - Incomplete abortion, which may need to be followed by surgical abortion

 - An ongoing pregnancy if the procedure doesn't work

 - Heavy and prolonged bleeding

 If you decide to continue the pregnancy after taking medicine used in medical abortion, your pregnancy may be at risk of major complications.